-If you have reached the end of the complaints process and are not happy with the organisation's final decision, you have the right to bring your complaint to the Parliamentary and Health Service Ombudsman to look at.
+If you've reached the end of the complaints process and are not happy with the organisation's final decision, you have the right to bring your complaint to the Parliamentary and Health Service Ombudsman to look at.

 The Parliamentary and Health Service Ombudsman makes final decisions on unresolved complaints about the NHS in England.
 This organisation is independent of the NHS.

-For more information, call 0345 015 4033 or visit the Parliamentary and Health Service Ombudsman website.
+For more information, call their helpline on 0345 015 4033 or visit the Parliamentary and Health Service Ombudsman website.

 You have the right to take your complaint to the Local Government Ombudsman (LGO), which is independent of local authorities and care providers.

-For more information, call 0300 061 0614 or visit the Local Government and Social Care Ombudsman website.
+For more information, call their helpline on 0300 061 0614 or visit the Local Government and Social Care Ombudsman website.

 Sometimes the NHS will ask for your feedback.

-The Friends and Family Test (FFT) is available for a number of NHS services, including hospitals, GP practices and mental health services.
+The Friends and Family Test (FFT) is available for NHS services, including hospitals, GP practices and mental health services.

-The FFT is an anonymous and quick way for you to provide feedback about the service provided to you.
+The FFT is an anonymous and quick way for you to provide feedback to an NHS service about the service provided to you.

 There are other, more in-depth national survey programmes you might be invited to take part in to find out about your experience of the NHS.

-There are many websites, including this one, that invite you to comment, feed back, or even rate NHS services or facilities.
+There are many websites, including this one, that invite you to comment, give feedback, or even rate NHS services or facilities.

 You can either leave an overall star rating or post a review for other patients to see.

 If you wish to comment or give feedback about this website or make a complaint about our content or any operational issues, visit the Contact the NHS page and select an option.

 If you wish to make a Freedom of Information (FOI) request, check whether what you want is already published.

-If you're aware of or concerned about fraud being committed by individuals or organisations within the NHS, you can report this securely and confidentially to the NHS Counter Fraud Authority.
+If you're aware of, or concerned about, fraud being committed by individuals or organisations within the NHS, you can report this securely and confidentially to the NHS Counter Fraud Authority.
 You can also report fraud anonymously.